-HABIT 7: CLEAR ROLES & ACCOUNTABILITY
+HABIT 7: CLEAR ROLES AND ACCOUNTABILITY

 The coalition's role in implementing the cancer plan is clear to members.

-The coalition has defined roles for its members and has a recommit process in place.

-The vast majority of members follow through with assignments and meet deadlines.

-When efforts are not being followed through, or progress isn't being made, we discuss the issues and take appropriate action.
+1 2 3 4 5 Our coalition has defined roles for our members and has a recommitment process in place.
+1 2 3 4 5 Our coalition has had conversations about and articulated what diversity, equity, and inclusion mean to the coalition.
+1 2 3 4 5 Our coalition has measures in place to monitor our accountability to our commitment to health equity, diversity, and inclusion.
+1 2 3 4 5 Most members follow through with assignments and meet deadlines.
+1 2 3 4 5 When efforts are not being followed through, or progress isn't being made, we discuss the issues and take appropriate action.
+1 2 3 4 5